mmaz/mambo_notes/docs/index.md

 I (Mark) have been using GSteamer from within Python, which the documentation below will explain in some more detail.

+## Installing GStreamer

+To install GStreamer on Linux, you can follow [the instructions in their documentation](https://gstreamer.freedesktop.org/documentation/installing/on-linux.html).

 ## WiFi access to the Mambo

 To connect via GStreamer you will need to connect to your drone over WiFi.
 Power on your drone with the camera attachment connected, and then look for the WiFi network which is created by the drone.